 - A twisted appearance, usually the easiest way to identify an uneven bite

-- Grinding or clenching your teeth — a common symptom of an uneven bite caused because your teeth are striving for symmetry
+- Grinding or clenching your teeth (bruxism) — a common symptom of an uneven bite caused because your teeth are striving for symmetry

 - Jaw pain when biting down hard or chewing

-- Loose or failing dental work that can happen due to the unnatural movements of a misaligned jaw
+- Loose or failing dental work can happen due to the unnatural movements of a misaligned jaw

-- Tooth sensitivity that begins usually after uneven wear erodes and deteriorates your enamel
+- Tooth sensitivity that usually begins after uneven wear erodes and deteriorates your enamel

 The causes of an uneven bite vary.
 Sometimes, poor habits such as thumb sucking can lead to an uneven bite.
 A majority of the time, it’s completely hereditary with no preventable cause.
 At the same time, the cause can be as simple as an uneven bite after filling a cavity.

-An uneven bite after filling a cavity is abnormal and means that your dentist didn’t smooth the filling down enough, rare when you rely on the best dentist in Brooklyn.
 If you ignore a high bite, it can cause you significant pain and can even be the cause of a fractured tooth.
 Whatever the cause or case, there are treatment options to effectively give you a correct bite.

 - Reshaping teeth, done when your teeth don’t fit quite right in your mouth

 - Orthodontic treatment to straighten misaligned teeth